 SWMP Component Measurable Goals 1.
 MS4 Control Structure Inventory and Map 1.a.
-Each reporting period, update the inventory and map of MS4 control structures.
-At a minimum, the inventory and map must include catch basins, ditches (miles or linear feet), detention/retention ponds and water quality vaults, and storm drain lines (miles or linear feet).
+Provide-Each reporting period, update an-the inventory and map of MS4 control structures as defined in the SWMP.
+At a minimum, the inventory and map must include catch basins, ditches (miles or linear feet), detention/retention ponds, and storm drain lines (miles or linear feet).
+Include the total number of each type of structure with the 2014- 2015 annual report, due June 15, 2015.
+The inventory and map must be completed and submitted with the 2015 2016 annual report, due June 15, 2016.
 1.b.
-Provide the updated inventory and map, the number of MS4 structures added during the reporting period, and the total number of structures in the inventory, in each annual report.
+Update the inventory and map as necessary.
+Provide the updated inventory and map, the number of MS4 structures added during the reporting period, and the total number of structures in the inventory, in subsequent each annual reports.
 2. MS4 Inspection and Maintenance Program 2.a.
-Conduct inspections of the MS4 structures so that 100% of the structures are inspected within the 5-year permit term.
-At a minimum, the permittee must conduct inspections on 5% of the total structures so that some inspections are performed during each reporting period, or if inspections are done by geographical area, then one entire area or sector must be inspected each reporting period.
-If a low percentage of inspections is conducted during one reporting period, then the permittee must increase the inspection frequency in subsequent reporting periods to ensure that 100% of the structures are inspected within a 5-year permit term.
-The
+Conduct inspections of the MS4 structures so that 100% of the structures are inspected within the 5-year periodpermit term.
+The permittee must conduct a percentage of the inspections each year.
+At a minimum, the permittee must conduct inspections on 5% of the total structures so that inspections are performed during each reporting period.
+If a low percentage of inspections is conducted during one reporting period, then the permittee must increase the inspection frequency in subsequent reporting periods to ensure that 100% of the structures are inspected within a 5-year permit term. -The MS4 inspections shall be executed in accordance with the schedule contained in the SWMP.
+Provide the number and percentage of the total structures inspected during the reporting period and documentation in each annual report.
+2.b.
+Conduct maintenance on the MS4 structures as needed.
+Provide the number and percentage of the total structures in each annual report.
+I 3.
+Planning Procedures 3.a.
+Develop or update, as needed, a comprehensive planning document which addresses, in part, areas of new development and redevelopment to reduce pollutants in discharges from the MS4.
+Describe any changes made to the stormwater portion of the document during the reporting period in each annual report.